Topological defects in lattice models and affine Temperley-Lieb algebra

 A defect---or interface---in conformal field theory is generally defined as a non-contractible line separating two a priori different conformal field theories (CFTs), with matching conditions between the two sides of the line.
 Various situations can be encountered in this general context.
 We will restrict here to the case of so-called topological defects, where the two CFTs are identical, and the stress-energy tensor is continuous across the defect line.
 In this case, correlation functions for fields inserted away from the defect line are unchanged when the line is continuously deformed, as long as the line is not taken across the field insertions: hence the name ``topological''.

 Defects in CFT appear in a variety of physical problems, both in two-dimensional statistical mechanics, e.g.\ in the context of Kramers--Wannier duality~\cite{FFRS,FFRS1}, and in imaginary-time one-dimensional quantum mechanics, e.g.\ in the context of quantum impurity problems such as the Kondo problem~\cite{BG,OA}.
 The problem of classifying topological defects has received considerable attention, in particular in the case of rational CFTs~\cite{PZ,Petkova}.
-For such theories with diagonal modular invariants, for instance, it has been shown that the set of defects is isomorphic with the set of representations of the chiral algebra.
+For such theories with diagonal modular invariants, for instance, it has been shown that the set of defects is in bijection with the set of representations of the chiral algebra.
 Many results for non-diagonal invariants, or for non-rational unitary theories such as Liouville \cite{Sark} are also known.

 Meanwhile, the general question of relating structures within the CFTs with properties of underlying lattice models has also attracted much attention.
-Work in this direction has included attempts to define lattice versions of the Virasoro algebra \cite{KooSaleur,Vidal,ZW}, to define fusion of primary fields in terms or representation theory of lattice algebras \cite{ReadSaleur,GV,GS,GJS,BSA, BelleteteFusion}, to calculate modular transformations from lattice partition functions \cite{PS}, and to build topological defect lines directly on the lattice \cite{Fendley}.
-Many of these attempts drew from the pioneering work of Kadanoff and Ceva \cite{KadanoffCeva}.
+Work in this direction has included attempts to define lattice versions of the Virasoro algebra \cite{KooSaleur,Vidal,ZW}, to define fusion of primary fields in terms or representation theory of lattice algebras \cite{ReadSaleur,GV,GS,GJS,BSA, BelleteteFusion}, to calculate modular transformations from lattice partition functions \cite{PS}, and to build topological defect lines directly on the lattice \cite{PearceMerkat, Fendley,tensor-net}.
+Many of these attempts drew from the pioneering works \cite{KadanoffCeva,AGR}.